chaltteok-studio/Runsquito/README.md

-# Mocito
+# Runsquito

-The `Mocito` is tool that inject mock data on runtime.
+The `Runsquito` is tool that inject mock data on runtime.